JumaStevens/dash/README.md

 ## Introduction
 Dash (codename, currently in ALPHA) is the beginning of an open-source social platform embracing a minimalist dogma.
 The goal is to move away from a traditional corporate model, to a community governed, software as a basic utility model.

+# Documentation

+Documentation will be released as project matures.

 ## Getting Started